AI and the future of gaming for game devs

 Generative AI

-Generative AI is a type of machine learning where computers can generate original new content in response to prompts from the user, most commonly text (as in ChatGPT) and imagery.
+Generative AI is a type of machine learning where computers can generate original new content in response to prompts from the user, most commonly text (as in ChatGPT) or images.

-The possibilities this AI unlocks for game developers are almost limitless.
-For example, Asobo Studio used generative AI to help build its enormous 197m square mile recreation of Earth for its Microsoft Flight Simulator.
+The possibilities this gaming AI unlocks for game developers are almost limitless.
+For example, Asobo Studio used generative AI to help build its enormous 197 million square mile recreation of Earth for its Microsoft Flight Simulator.

-At Inworld, we worked with the creator of The Matrix Awakens to launch Origins, a playable short where players must investigate an explosion in the fictional city of Metropolis by questioning completely unscripted NPCs powered by Inworld AI.
+At Inworld, we worked with the creator of The Matrix Awakens to launch Origins, a playable short game where players must investigate an explosion in the fictional city of Metropolis by questioning completely unscripted NPCs powered by Inworld AI.
+Both of these examples show the exciting potential of leveraging AI in game development.

 Pathfinding algorithms were one of the first applications of AI in gaming and, as the name suggests, were used to determine the trajectory of in-game characters.
-Today, AI has several additional applications which game developers can use to create better, more expansive gaming experiences.
-Here are some of the most popular AI applications in gaming:
+Today, AI for game developers has several additional applications which game developers can use to create better, more expansive gaming experiences.
+Here are some of the most popular AI for gaming applications:

-- Decision trees - These use a form of machine learning to create a branching storyline where players’ decisions influence the game's future.
+• Decision trees - These gaming AI use a form of machine learning to create a branching storyline where players’ decisions influence the game's future.
 They’re common in most modern video games but are especially prominent in those with a heavy narrative focus, such as Life is Strange or The Dark Pictures Anthology.

-- Enemy AI - Simple advancements in enemy AI can transform a video game.
-Released in 2006, FEAR is still highly regarded for its sophisticated Goal Oriented Action Planning (GOAP), which allows enemies to react dynamically during a shootout.
-For example, when a soldier realizes it's in danger, it will retreat but if it can’t identify a safe path to do so, it will hunker down and blind fire on the player.
+• Enemy AI - Simple advancements in enemy AI can transform a video game.
+Released in 2006, FEAR is still highly regarded for its sophisticated Goal Oriented Action Planning (GOAP) gaming AI system, which allows enemies to react dynamically during a shootout.
+For example, when a soldier realizes it's in danger, it will retreat but if it can’t identify a safe path to do so, it will hunker down and fire on the player.

-- Procedural generation - Some games use AI for procedural generation to create open-world environments, levels, and other assets.
+• Procedural generation - Some games use gaming AI for procedural generation to create open-world environments, levels, and other assets.
 For example, No Man’s Sky uses this technology to generate planets and build an entire galaxy for players to explore.

-How AI will be used in gaming in the future
+How AI in games will be used in the future

-With generative AI becoming increasingly sophisticated, we expect game developers will find all-new ways to utilize AI when designing video games.
-Here are some predictions about how AI for game development might evolve in the future and how game developers will use AI tools to circumvent some of the current disadvantages of AI in gaming.
+With generative AI in games becoming increasingly sophisticated, we expect game developers will find all-new ways to leverage AI in game development.
+Here are some predictions about how AI game development might evolve in the future and how game developers will use AI tools to circumvent some of the current disadvantages of AI in games.

 Environments

-It might also help AAA developers create a first draft of game environments allowing all games to create larger worlds giving players more gameplay options.
+It might also help AAA developers create prototypes or concept art of game environments speeding up the environment production process and allowing all games to create larger worlds -- thus giving players more gameplay options.

 NPCs (Non-playable characters)

-One of the most exciting aspects of generative AI is its ability to help create more believable and interactive characters.
-At Inworld, we built a character engine to craft characters that have distinct personalities and demonstrate genuine contextual awareness, meaning they can dynamically react to the world around them while staying in the game world.
+One of the most exciting aspects of generative AI in games is its ability to help create more believable and interactive characters.
+At Inworld, we built a Character Engine to craft characters that have distinct personalities and demonstrate genuine contextual awareness, meaning they can dynamically react to the world around them while staying in the game world.
 Better yet, they are seamlessly integrated into real-time applications with built-in performance optimizations.

-As we demonstrated with our playable demo Origins, having NPCs that can respond and react to in-game actions can be transformative.
+As games like NetEase's Cygnus Enterprises show, having NPCs that can respond and react to in-game actions can be transformative.
 Imagine this technology's impact on some of the biggest triple-AAA open-world games, such as a future Red Dead Redemption?
 A study we conducted in collaboration with Bryter market research found that 99% of gamers think AI NPCs like Inworld’s will enhance a core aspect of gameplay.

 Artwork/Assets